 “he stores up sound wisdom for the upright; he is a shield to those who walk in integrity, guarding the paths of justice and watching over the way of his saints.”
 Proverbs 2:7-8 (ESV)

 Through the power of the Holy Spirit, righteousness allows us to share in the nature of Christ.

 “By his divine power, God has given us everything we need for living a godly life.
 We have received all of this by coming to know him, the one who called us to himself by means of his marvelous glory and excellence.
 And because of his glory and excellence, he has given us great and precious promises.
 These are the promises that enable you to share his divine nature and escape the world’s corruption caused by human desires.”
 2 Peter 1:3-4 (NLT) [emphasis added]

-The righteousness of Christ does more than just save us; it helps us become the person God intended us to be.
+The righteousness of Christ does more than save us; it helps us become the person God intends for us to be.

 4. To bring us into the Kingdom of God

 Righteousness is an essential part of the kingdom of God.